Maya-Hacker/python-games/craters/README.md

   - Craters must collect green food pellets to replenish energy
   - Energy level displayed as a red number on each crater
   - Craters get brighter as they gain more energy
-  - Craters that run out of energy transform into new food pellets
+  - Craters that run out of energy transform into orange food pellets
-- Evolutionary algorithm:
-  - Automatic evolution every 30 seconds or when population drops too low
-  - Selection of top-performing craters based on fitness metrics
-  - Fitness calculated from age, energy, food consumption, and distance traveled
+- Natural mating-based evolution:
+  - Craters automatically enter mating state (magenta color) when energy exceeds threshold
+  - When two mating craters meet, they produce offspring
+  - Each parent loses half its energy during reproduction
-  - Offspring inherit neural networks with random mutations
+  - Offspring inherit neural networks from both parents with some mutations
-  - Population improves behavior over generations
+  - Population gradually evolves more effective behaviors over time
 - Visual enhancements:
   - Cyan dot indicating direction of movement
   - Color-changing sensors (red when detecting close objects, green when clear)
   - Green food pellets appear randomly on the screen
+  - Orange food pellets come from dead craters
+  - Magenta color indicates craters in mating state
 - Each crater has 8 sensors detecting:
   - Distance to walls in different directions
   - Distance to other craters in different directions